EARLY YEARS FOUNDATION STAGE [EYFS]

 Assessment- Children’s learning is planned for and assessed according to the Early Years Outcomes.
 These are age-banded statements of expected development and their progress is continuously monitored.
 Parents are informed of progress and any concerns on a regularly term.
 Arrangements can be made to meet with the class teacher at any time should issues arise.

 Ignite- Opportunities are provided for the children to gain real experiences to ignite their enthusiasm and interest in their new or current topic.
-The planned topics for Early Years for 2016 are detailed in the school topic plan linked below.
+The planned topics for Early Years are detailed in the school topic plan linked below.